docker-nginx-static/docker-nginx-static/README.md

       - /host/path/to/serve:/static
 ```

-If traefik and the nginx-static are in distinct docker-compose.yml files, please make sure that they are in the same network.
+If traefik and the nginx-static are in distinct docker-compose.yml files, please make sure that they are in the [same network](https://doc.traefik.io/traefik/routing/providers/docker/#traefikdockernetwork).

 For a traefik 1.7 example look [at an old version of the readme](https://github.com/flashspys/docker-nginx-static/blob/bb46250b032d187cab6029a84335099cc9b4cb0e/README.md)

 ## nginx-static for multi-stage builds

 nginx-static is also suitable for multi-stage builds.
-This is an example Dockerfile for a static nodejs application:
+This is an example Dockerfile for a static node.js application:

 ```
 FROM node:alpine